Things to Do in Toulouse

 When to Visit

 Spring (April-May) and early fall (September-October) offer Toulouse at its finest, with temperatures ranging 15-22°C and minimal rainfall (40-60mm monthly).
 These shoulder seasons provide 20-30% lower accommodation costs than peak summer while delivering perfect weather for strolling along the Garonne or exploring the historic center.
-Summer (June-August) brings warmth (20-28°C) and the vibrant Été Toulousain festival in July, but expect 40-50% higher prices and occasional thunderstorms (70mm rainfall in August).
+Summer (June-August) brings warmth (20-28°C) and the lively Été Toulousain festival in July, but expect 40-50% higher prices and occasional thunderstorms (70mm rainfall in August).
 The River Festival in June transforms the Garonne banks into a massive outdoor celebration.
 Winter (December-February) sees temperatures drop to 8-14°C with frequent light rain (50-80mm monthly), but accommodation costs plummet by 30-40%.
 The magical Marché de Noël Christmas market runs December 1-24, while Violette season (February-March) celebrates the city's iconic flower.
-Cultural enthusiasts should target October for the Cinespaña film festival or February for the Piano aux Jacobins classical music series.
+Cultural ensoiasts should target October for the Cinespaña film festival or February for the Piano aux Jacobins classical music series.
 Business travelers find excellent deals November-March, avoiding summer conference season.
 Each season reveals different facets of this multifaceted city.